What’s the Pomodoro Technique and how can it help you get more done?

 - Work on that one task until the timer rings.

 - When the bell tolls, set it for a 5-minute break.
-This means change your activity – get out of your chair and move.
+This means changing your activity – get out of your chair and move.
 (You can now grab a coffee.)

 - Repeat this for 4 cycles (2 hours).
 Then take a 30-minute break.